ACNM is pleased to be working with the Centers for

 professionals, including midwives.

-You may have seen some of the CDC’s ads for their Tips from Former Smokers Media Campaign on TV or heard them on the radio over the past two years from the Office on Smoking and Health (http://www.cdc.gov/tobacco/campaign/tips/.)
-To date, thousands of smokers have been stimulated to quit, or attempt quitting, as a result of the campaign messages.Now, the CDC has filmed and recorded more ads with actual former smokers, and they have launched a very large national media buy starting July 2014.
+You may have seen some of the CDC’s ads for their Tips from Former Smokers Media Campaign over the past two years from the Office on Smoking and Health (http://www.cdc.gov/tobacco/campaign/tips/.)
+To date, thousands of smokers have been stimulated to quit, or attempt quitting, as a result of the campaign messages.In July, the CDC filmed and recorded more ads with actual former smokers, and they have launched a very large national media buy.
 One of the new ads features a woman who smoked when she was pregnant with a message to other women to help them and their babies have better health.
 The CDC has also created new online materials for health care professionals that can help them encourage their patients who smoke to quit.

 Tobacco smoking, in particular cigarette smoking, remains